(as of September 30, 2016)

-There may be third-party applications and/or services embedded on this site to improve its functionality.
+There may be third-party applications and/or services embedded on the Department of Health and Human Services Office of the Inspector General website (Official Link: https://oig.hhs.gov) to improve its functionality.
+Third party websites and/or applications are not government owned or operated.
 Our integration of these products is intended to provide a seamless user experience.
+By using the third-party website or application to communicate with the Department of Health and Human Services Office of the Inspector General, you may be providing nongovernmental third-parties with access to personally identifiable information (PII).
 Where applicable, privacy policies particular to these applications are provided.

 Twitter: OIG uses Twitter to send short messages (up to 140 characters)-or tweets-to share information with the public.
 While visitors may read the OIG Twitter feed without subscribing to it, visitors who want to subscribe to (or follow) OIG Twitter feeds must create a Twitter account at www.twitter.com.
 To create an account, you must provide some personal information, such as name, user name, password and email address.
 Visitors have the option to provide additional personal information including a short biography, location, or picture.
 Most information you provide for a Twitter account is available to the public, but you can modify how much of your information is visible by changing your privacy settings at the Twitter.com website.
 OIG staff members do not take possession of the personal information belonging to Twitter followers.
 Nor do they respond to direct messages or comment.
 OIG does, however, monitor the number of subscribers.